DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 character sheets and know their options ahead of combat, and use others’ turns to make their choices.
 Deck of Adventures is all about teamwork, so communication is encouraged.

-GMs may provide a grid map and other visual cues like character tokens to help players visualize the situation.
+GMs may provide a map and other visual cues like character tokens to help players visualize the situation.
 On a square grid, moving diagonally counts as one space unless otherwise ruled by the GM.